Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 Alt attributes on all images except for background images on the site.

-Any area that had an issue I added in aria labels
+For any area that had an issue added in aria labels

 Using [WAVE](https://wave.webaim.org/) to make sure that the site has a good contrasting color